DataDog/dd-trace-rb/docs/GettingStarted.md

 * ``port``: set the port the trace agent is listening on.
 * ``env``: set the environment.
 Rails users may set it to ``Rails.env`` to use their application settings.
 * ``tags``: set global tags that should be applied to all spans.
 Defaults to an empty hash

+#### Using a custom logger

+By default, all logs are processed by the default Ruby logger.
+Typically, when using Rails, you should see the messages in your application log file.
+Datadog client log messages are marked with ``[ddtrace]`` so you should be able to isolate them from other messages.

+Additionally, it is possible to override the default logger and replace it by a custom one.
+This is done using the ``log`` attribute of the tracer.

+    f = File.new("my-custom.log", "w+")           # Log messages should go there Datadog.configure do |c|
+      c.trace log: Logger.new(f)                  # Overriding the default tracer
+    end

+    Datadog::Tracer.log.info { "this is typically called by tracing code" }

 ### Manual Instrumentation